 Kevin Yang Analysis of Mycelium as a Low-Carbon Building Material

 Jiahui Zhang Exploration into Reducing Uncertainty in InverseProblems Using Markov Chain Monte Carlo Methods

 Catherine Zhao Computational Prediction of Antibody-Antigen Binding Mode and Affinity

 The Competition will be judged on the day of the symposium by a panel of Sigma Xi members.
 The judges' evaluations are based on the quality and quantity of research and the effectiveness of the student's presentation.

-The winners of the competition were announced at the start of the keynote address.
-The award-winning posters from the competition are framed and put on display for the year in Kresge Physical Sciences Library student science research exhibit.
+The winners of the competition were announced at the end of the virtual keynote address.
+The award-winning powerpoints from the competition will be posted below by June 15.
 The winners also receive cash awards.

 All seniors who participate in this competition and complete their thesis are nominated for Associate Membership in Sigma Xi.
 The competition is sponsored by the Dartmouth Chapter of Sigma Xi, the Scientific Research Society.

-The WISP Research Engagement Award recognizes WISP Interns who have exhibited sustained engagement and enthusiasm about learning through research.
-The 2020 winners will be posted after the symposium.
+The WISP Research Engagement Award recognizes a WISP Intern who have exhibited sustained engagement and enthusiasm about learning through research.